Shahid Balkhi: Life

 The modern historian Francois de Blois has argued that the name of "Shahid" is a misrepresentation of chronicles, stating that during that period the name was only used as a posthumous title for Muslims that had been killed in battle, and thus using it for a living person "would seem ludicrous and indeed sacrilegious."
 He instead suggests that the proper transliteration is "Shuhayd", a name that has in few occasions been attested, and is a diminutive of shahd (honeycomb).

 Shahid was born in Jakhudanak, a village near the city of Balkh, where his father later moved and raised him.
 Of Persian stock, Shahid was bilingual in his mother tongue as well as Arabic.
 Little is known about him.
 He was close friends with the polymath Abu Zayd al-Balkhi and the Mu'tazili theologian Abu'l-Qasim al-Balkhi.
 The three of them, all connected to Balkh, appear jointly in the Yatimatu'l-dahr of al-Tha'alibi and the Mu'jamu'l-udaba of Yaqut al-Hamawi.
-Based on this, de Blois suggests that Shahid may have been part of the somewhat pro-Shi'ite Mu'tazili environment of his two associates.
+Based on this, de Blois suggests that Shahid may have been part of the somewhat pro-Mu'tazili environment of his two associates.
 An adept scribe, Shahid was well known for his accurate copying skills.